Please login to your Sampan Travel account.

 U Nu had to deal with the disintegration of the newly liberated country right from the start, contending with regional rebels, communists, resistance groups and plain mutineers.
 In time the government managed to gain partial control and commenced making some progress towards a functioning state in the 1950s.

 Much remained in disorder however, and in 1958 U Nu invited General Ne Win to form a caretaker government which ruled until U Nu was re-elected in 1960.
 Two years later Ne Win took back control through a bloodless coup d'etat.
 The Burmese historian Thant Myint-U writes that Ne Win's first period of government is considered by some as 'the most effective and efficient in modern Burmese history'.
 This was not to be the case second time around.
 The federal system was abolished and Ne Win inaugurated ‘the Burmese Way to Socialism’ by nationalizing the economy, banning independent newspapers and all other political parties save for the Socialist Programme Party.
+Around 15,000 private companies were nationalized, foreign agencies including the World Bank were expelled, the teaching of English in schools was cut back, and visitors granted only 24-hour visas.
+Over 200, 000 expatriate Chinese, Indians, and Westerners left the country, as well as almost the entirety of the country's Jewish population.
 In a sign of what was to come, a peaceful student protest at Rangoon University was tackled by the milltary by killing over 100 students and blowing up the Student Union building.

 By 1967 Myanmar, a country that had been the largest exporter of rice in the world leading up to the Second World War, was unable to feed itself.